The Most Interesting Man in the World: In popular culture

 Goldsmith briefly reprised his role as The Most Interesting Man in the World during an advertisement for Stella Artois.
 The commercial was first aired on February 4, 2019 during Super Bowl LIII.

 Goldsmith also reprised the character in a series of commercials for Astral Tequila in 2019.
 In these commercials, Goldsmith’s character is informed by his young assistant that he has won some sort of argument or competition.
 Goldsmith’s character is usually interrupted while finishing some incredible task in his office.
-Upon hearing the good news, Goldsmith’s character then drops what he is doing, saying “this calls for Tequila”.
-His young assistant adds “the best tequila”.
-Goldsmith’s character then sets down the bottle of tequila and looks at the camera, saying “Astral… tequila,” elongating the word “tequila”.
+Upon hearing the good news, Goldsmith’s character then drops what he is doing, saying, “This calls for tequila.”
+His young assistant adds, “The best tequila.”
+Goldsmith’s character sets down the bottle of tequila and looks at the camera, saying “Astral Tequila.”

+In December 2023, Goldsmith reprised the character again in an advertisement for a cryptocurrency firm.
+"You know what's interesting these days?
+Bitcoin," he says.